-He leads its comprehensive whole-of-value-chain research program for future battery industries and is responsible for driving high quality research outcomes which address industry needs.
+Jacques leads the FBICRC’s comprehensive whole-of-value-chain research program for future battery industries and is responsible for driving high quality research outcomes which address industry needs.
 Jacques has been a key member of the CRC consortium since its inception leading much of the consultation with industry and research participants which formed the basis of the successful bid for Commonwealth funding.
 Prior to joining the CRC he was Director of the Curtin University Gold Technology Group and held the Chair for Extractive Metallurgy in the WA School of Mines at Curtin University.

-Jacques has extensive experience in managing complex research projects in industry and academia.
+He has extensive experience in managing complex research projects in industry and academia.
 He is the listed inventor on a number of patents relating to the mineral processing, hydrometallurgical and pyrometallurgical processes and have published extensively in these areas.
 He has led a number of other industry and government funded research projects and is a recipient of various awards in research development, innovation and commercialisation.

 Chief Financial Officer